Governance Audit

 - Review of project progress against strategic objectives.

-- Discussion of key risks and mitigation strategies.
+- Review of project risks and mitigation strategies.

-- Approval of major changes to project scope or budget.
+- Approval of major changes to project scope, budget, or timeline.

 - Review of stakeholder engagement activities.